tamouse/57exercises/ex07_area_of_rectangular_room/readme.md

-“Create a program that calculates the area of a room.
-Prompt the user for the length and width of the room in feet.
-Then display the area in both square feet and square meters.”
+> “Create a program that calculates the area of a room.
+Prompt the
+> user for the length and width of the room in feet.
+Then display the
+> area in both square feet and square meters.”

 Excerpt From: Brian P. Hogan.
 “Exercises for Programmers (for Tamara Temple).” iBooks.

+Conversion from square feet to square meters: 0.09290304